Firestorm108/PurpleMistMachine/README.md

-# This project is not dangerous, however HC has asked me to say that they are not liable for any injuries related to this project.
-Although it generates high voltage, high voltage is nothing without enough current.
-The amount of current that comes out of this is in the MICROAMPS range, not even one milliamp!
-It's not dangerous and **especially** not lethal.

 # The Purple Mist Machine
 A corona discharge generator that utilizes a Cockroft-Walton multiplier with a voltage input around 1-2KV.
 The design is modular, meaning that you can keep stacking the same PCB over and over again to increase the number of stages.
 Each PCB contains 4 stages.
 The output should be in the range of tens of kilovolts, perfect for corona discharge.
 It is also at an extremely low current so it is not lethal.

 # What is corona discharge?
 Corona discharge is a purple glowing electrical discharge that occurs when high voltage is supplied to a conductor, which ionizes the surrounding air.
 A byproduct of this is ozone, or O3.
 This is actually how ozone generators function as well.
 Ozone is not good for your health although it is used to sterilize.
 It's a good idea to operate this by a window, with the built-in fan on while also not keeping it on for too long.

-# Why did I design this?
-Corona discharge was always super cool to me, when watching people like StyroPyro and Electroboom.
-Over time, I ended up just watching random informative videos about high voltage just for fun and I realized that I could build one myself.
-Plus, I don't have the risk of dying from this machine, because of the extremely low current!

 # The Model!
 ![image](https://github.com/user-attachments/assets/9f3bd439-8dbb-49a2-9fb6-765e33091b0e)